Ongoing Professional Learning

 Guiding Questions:

-To what extent do our leaders encourage and provide us with time and support to identify and participate in outside opportunities (e.g. conferences, presentations, etc.) to deepen our understanding of CRS?
-What is the expectation for us to share what we have learned with our colleagues?
+To what extent do our leaders encourage and provide us with time and support to participate in outside opportunities to deepen our understanding of ?
+To what extent are we empowered to share what we have learned with our colleagues and contribute to future staff development?

 Exploring